AnuraagRath/Bayesian-Game-Theory-Model-Simulator-for-the-Dark-Forest-Hypothesis/README.md

 - 🟥 Mutual Destruction: **100.0%**
 - 🟨 Other outcomes: **0.0%**

-> The simulation validates equilibrium—not randomness.
+> The simulation validates equilibrium, not randomness.

 ---